Lawrence Washington (1718–1752): In popular culture

+Lawrence Washington originally appears in the 1984 TV miniseries George Washington, played by actor Will Lyman, with scenes such as Lawrence teaching young George how to fence after returning from the War of Jenkins' Ear, marriage to Anne Fairfax, and his illness.

-Lawrence Washington appears in the 2014 Ubisoft action-adventure video game, Assassin's Creed: Rogue as a member of the Templar Order and the first target of the protagonist Shay Patrick Cormac, who kills him during a garden party at Mount Vernon.
+He appears in the 2014 Ubisoft action-adventure video game, Assassin's Creed: Rogue as a member of the Templar Order and the first target of the protagonist Shay Patrick Cormac, who kills him during a garden party at Mount Vernon.

 He also appears in the AMC television series, Turn, as inspiration to General George Washington while he is hallucinating from "melancholia".
 He is pictured in a scene in Barbados while ill from tuberculosis and being visited by a young George Washington.
 He is again depicted later that episode in a forest scene inspiring General George Washington.
 The younger Washington is lamenting that he has many shortcomings militarily compared to his older brother.
 Lawrence counsels him that George did things he would not dare, among them, the famous raid across the Delaware River.

+Lawrence is portrayed in the 2026 film, Young Washington by actor John Foss.